findologic/findologic-api/README.md

 // Print some product data.
 foreach ($products as $product) {
     $productId = $product->getId();
     // This may be shop specific.
-Map products to get available data like the name. echo $shopDatabase->getArticleName($productId);
+Map products to display a product in the shop.
+    $shop->printArticleById($productId);
 }
 ```